dakadkart/xyz-documentation/docs/cli/topics/cli.md

     here xyz config SPACE_ID --stats

-!!!
-Tip
+> #### Hint
-    Use `here xyz analyze` to get a count and list of values of a property in a space.
-This is best suited for qualitative values.
-Only the first 500,000 features in a space will be analyzed.
+> Use `here xyz analyze` to get a count and list of values of a property in a space.
+> This is best suited for qualitative values.
+Only the first 500,000 features in a space
+> will be analyzed.

 ##### Update the Title and Description of a Space